Changes, challenges: The not-so-secret life of pandemic pets

 “I’ve been learning things that I probably had been missing about how these two interact with each other and have found out that I need to take my cues from them,” Croney says.
 “Which is funny, because I do this for a living and this is the kind of thing we tell other people to do and clearly, I was missing some of it myself.”

-In the Washington D.C. area, Emily Benavides, a U.S. Senate staffer, is learning her cat’s language.
-Humito (Spanish for Smokey), the 3-year-old rescue cat she’s had most of his life, has different-sounding “Meows” to communicate that he wants to eat, wants to nap or has knocked his toy under the refrigerator.
+In the Washington area, Emily Benavides, a U.S. Senate staffer, is learning her cat’s language.
+Humito (Spanish for Smoky), the 3-year-old rescue cat she has had for much of his life, has different-sounding meows to communicate that he wants to eat, wants to nap or has knocked his toy under the refrigerator.

 The pandemic hasn’t been positive for all pets, though, such as those with owners who are struggling financially.